 2. Winter rugs

 If you didn’t get your winter rugs cleaned and repaired in the spring, now is the time to do it.
 Or if you need new rugs, it’s time to go shopping!
-Take a look at the latest rugs on the market.

 Get your clippers serviced and the blades sharpened by a specialist so you are ready to tackle those winter woolies.
 If you want to learn how to clip like the experts, check out our clipping masterclass video.